go101/golds/README.md

     In the method-implementation page, click each the name of an interface method to show the uses of the interface method.
 * Shows code statistics ([demo](https://docs.go101.org/std/statistics.html)).
   * Click some of the SVG pictures to show corresponding toppest list.
-* Supports generating static HTML docs pages, to avoid rebuilding the docs later.
+* __Supports generating static HTML docs pages, to avoid rebuilding the docs later.__
   This is good for package developers to host docs of their own packages.
   (The docs of standard packages are generated within about 10 seconds, and the docs of the kubernetes project packages are generated within about 100 seconds.)
-* All functionalities are implemented locally, no external websites are needed (except explicitly required by you).
 * Just fell free to open any number of pages in new browser windows as needed.

 _(NOTE: This tool is still in its early experimental phase.
 More new features will be added from time to time in future versions.)_